Try our energy storage calculator to see how much energy you can storeCalculate Energy Storage

-Easy to install, ground mounts are preferred when there are concerns regarding roof square-footage.
+Easy to install, ground mounts are preferred when there are concerns regarding roof square footage.
 If you have room on your property for a ground mount, they are very simple to design and install.
+Although ground-mounted residential solar panels will require an extra base layer to provide a firm structure.

-Whether it’s a roof mount or a ground mount, installation for residential solar panels generally takes around two days.
+Whether it’s a roof mount or a ground mount, installing solar panels for residential generally takes around two-five days, depending on the system size.
 After that, your solar energy system will be inspected by both the governing municipality and your utility company and then you’ll be up and running.

-One of our solar specialists can complete a complimentary site evaluation to see where a solar array would best fit onto your property and draft a proposal*, including initial system design, green energy rebates, tax credit amounts, and the total cost.
+One of our solar specialists can complete a complimentary site evaluation to see where residential solar panel installation would best fit your property and draft a proposal, including initial system design, green energy rebates, tax credit amounts, and the total cost.

 Solar cells in the modules mounted on your roof convert sunlight directly into DC power.
 A component called an inverter converts this DC power into AC power that can be used in your home.
 The system is interconnected with your utility.
 During the day, if your solar system produces more electricity than your home is using, your net meter will spin backward crediting your utility account for the excess power generated being returned to the grid.
 Your utility would provide power as usual at night and during the day when your electricity demand exceeds that produced by your solar system.
 Systems are also available with a battery backup.
 Part of the power produced by your solar system during the day is used to charge the batteries, which provide power for your critical loads in the event of a power outage.